RIOT-OS/RIOT/doc/memos/rdm-draft-alamos-lanzieri-runtime-configuration-architecture.md

 <img src="./files/rdm-draft-alamos-lanzieri-runtime-configuration-architecture/registry-rh.svg" />

 ### Load and store configurations
-At any time, the application or the configuration manager can _load_ all configurations from all SF sources (`registry_load` function) or _store_ them in the SF destination (`registry_store` function).
+At any time, the application or a configuration manager can _load_ all configurations from all SF sources (`registry_load` function) or _store_ them in the SF destination (`registry_store` function).